sunjh22/CNVPipe/README.md

 assigns maximum size of tandem duplication, `-a` prefix.

-In this simulation, we need germline SNPs for later SNP calling and BAF correction, we also set SV rate to be very low to make sure only CNV happens in the genome, so we can fully test the performance of CNV calling tools.
+In this simulation, we need germline SNPs for later SNP calling and BAF correction, we also set SV rate to be relatively low to make sure only CNV happens in the genome, so we can fully test the performance of CNV calling tools.

 `normal` genome has SNP rate 0.001, while `normal1` genome has SNP rate 0.01.
-`tumor1-6` corresponds to `normal`, while `tumor7-12` corresponds to `normal1`.
+`tumor1-6` in `10X/` corresponds to `normal`, while `tumor7-12` in `10X/` corresponds to `normal1`.
+In the later reads simulation, we used `tumor7-12` as reference to simulate 1X, 10X and 30X data.

     curl -OL https://sourceforge.net/projects/scnvsim/files/latest/download
     unzip download